Who is Nima Momeni, the tech executive allegedly arrested for murder of Bob Lee?

 Mr Momeni, 38, allegedly stabbed the 43-year-old after being involved in an altercation while driving in San Francisco’s Rincon Hill early on 4 April.

-Police have not yet confirmed the identity of the suspect, but the Mission Local news site reports that the pair were known to each other.
+San Francisco Police Chief William Scott confirmed Mr Momeni had been charged with one count of murder at a press conference on Thursday.

-The suspect was reportedly arrested at an address in Emeryville, a city in the Bay Area, early on Thursday.
+The suspect was arrested without incident at an address in Emeryville, a city in the Bay Area, early on Thursday, Mr Momeni said.

+The Mission Local news site was the first to report the arrest, and said that the pair were known to each other.

 Booking records from the San Francisco County jail that Mr Momeni was booked in on a murder charge at 9.19am on Thursday.

-The arrest was confirmed by Lee’s ex-wife Krista and city officials on Thursday.
+The arrest was earlier confirmed by Lee’s ex-wife Krista, his brother Tim Oliver Lee, and city officials on Thursday.

 Who is Nima Momeni?